 It is also important to verify that the school is on the post graduate work permit approval list, and that if you go to that school, you can apply for work permits; because not all schools that are DLIs would qualify you for a work permit.
 The list of schools are on the Canadian immigration website.

 Most importantly, it is important to note that your post graduate work permits upon graduation typically depends on the duration of your studies.
 If you enter for a 1 year program, then you're going to get a one year work permit ; for a program that is 2years or more, you're going to get a 3 year work permit.

 CHOICE OF PROVINCE

-The third thing to consider when coming into Canada via the study route, is look at the big picture.
+The third thing to consider when coming into Canada via the study route, is to consider the big picture.
 Infoplace Canada is very experienced in this and we position our clients in provinces, that will offer more than one option to become permanent resident.
-Some provinces like Saskatchewan have a special route for international students in the provincial programs to become permanent residents, they give clients extra points, extra benefits for schooling and sometimes working in their province, so that it makes it easy for them to become permanent resident.
+Some provinces like Saskatchewan have a special route for international students in the provincial programs to become permanent residents, they give clients extra points, extra benefits for schooling and sometimes working in their province, so that it makes it easy for them to become permanent residents.

 COST OF LIVING

 What you would probably pay for, for a full house in Saskatchewan or in New Brunswick.
 You might be paying that for a one bedroom in Toronto.
 It's so important to look at the cost of living in the city, you plan to study in, because as an international student, you can only work 20 hours per week and most of the time there are no jobs that pay high wage.
-It's important to ensure that your cost of living is going to be low and very affordable, for you to make your life easy as you're going through school so that you're not stressing out, because the bills in Canada keep coming the moment you arrive.
-It's very important to have that at the back of your mind when you're looking at schools and trying to determine your cost because this is also a key part of your study permits approval as well as the amount of funds that you will be showing.
+It's important to ensure that your cost of living is going to be low and very affordable, to make your life easy as you go through school, so that you're not stressed out, because the bills in Canada keep coming the moment you arrive.
+It's very important to have that at the back of your mind, when you're looking at schools and trying to determine your cost because this is also a key part of your study permit approval as well as the amount of funds that you will be showing.